NicoMandel/mrekf_slam/README.md

 All executable scripts are in the [scripts](./scripts/) subfolder and make use of source files in [src](./src/mrekf/).
 To run a script, please activate the conda environment first with `conda activate mrekf`.
 [`arguments.py`](./scripts/arguments.py) is the main script, which will execute using [hydra](https://hydra.cc/).
 The config files for hydra can be found in the [config folder](./config/)

+### Re-running Filters
+Filters can be re-run with the [rerun-script](./scripts/rerun.py).
+This loads a ground-truth history, with odometry and observations, which are the input to the filter.
+Also, ground truth values for all robot tracks are available.
+If desired, stored filter values can be loaded as well.
+The map can be loaded from the simulation dictionary, which allows re-calculation of all transforms and map values.

 ## Data
 Data files are available on the [repository of the University of Lubeck](https://srv01.rob.uni-luebeck.de/~mandel/downloads/)
 * `submisson_results.xlsx` is the spreadsheet for analysis with [`eval_csv.py`](./scripts/eval_csv.py)